SRTP Mentoring Faculty

 Terry Unterman, MD is Professor in the Division of Endocrinology, Diabetes and Metabolism.
 Dr. Unterman’s laboratory is focused on the regulation of metabolism by insulin and growth factors.
 Dr. Unterman’s lab utilizes transgenic, knockout and cell culture models to identify novel targets and mechanisms mediating effects of FoxO proteins on nutrient sensing and insulin signaling pathways, gene regulation and glucose and lipid metabolism in the liver.
 His research program provides rich training opportunities in the areas of liver metabolism and role of FoxO proteins in both liver and gut and their implications in diabetes.

-Pingwen Xu, PhD is Assistant Professor in the Division of Endocrinology, Diabetes, and Metabolism.
+Pingwen Xu, PhD is Associate Professor in the Division of Endocrinology, Diabetes, and Metabolism.
 Dr. Xu’s research was focused on the central regulation of energy balance and glucose homeostasis.
 In addition, he is examining how testosterone and estrogen signaling pathways in the medial amygdala interact to control energy homeostasis.